-Members of law enforcement stuffing their faces full of donuts is one of the most enduring stereotypes about the boys and girls in blue.
-In virtually every media representation of the police that isn’t deadly serious, the stereotype is played out in some way- Police Academy, The Simpsons, Family Guy, hell, in Wreck-it Ralph the police officers are literally sentient donuts.
+Members of law enforcement stuffing their faces full of doughnuts is one of the most enduring stereotypes about the boys and girls in blue.
+In virtually every media representation of the police that isn’t deadly serious, the stereotype is played out in some way- Police Academy, The Simpsons, Family Guy, hell, in Wreck-it Ralph the police officers are literally sentient doughnuts.
 So where and when did this stereotype start?

 - Why Do Doughnuts Have Holes

 - John F. Kennedy’s Statement “Ich Bin Ein Berliner” was Not Interpreted as “I am a Jelly-Filled Doughnut”

 - Why Is It Illegal to Remove Mattress and Pillow Tags?

 - The First Speeding Infraction in the U.S. was Committed by a New York City Taxi Driver in an Electric Car on May 20, 1899

 - Al Capone Had a Brother Who was a Prohibition Enforcement Officer

 - National doughnut day itself stems back to 1938, where it was devised as a way of honouring the so called “doughgirls”- women who’d risk their lives giving fresh doughnuts to soldiers on the front-line.
 This seems to indicate that the doughnut itself is intrinsically linked with people with guns. 😉 If you’d like to enjoy your own free doughnut, many doughnut stores celebrate the holiday every year on June 7th.

 - For members of the Houston police department, doughnuts are often a gag graduation gift given to cadets.

 - The website The Police Daily has an ongoing feature wherein they post pictures of police officers posing with their recently purchased sugary snacks.